-Healthcare payers, providers, and Federally Qualified Health Centers understand how important communication is to increasing patient engagement and quality outcomes.
+Healthcare payers, providers, and Federally Qualified Health Centers understand how important communication is to increase patient engagement and quality outcomes.
 However, sometimes uncertainty around laws and regulations such as the Telephone Consumer Protection Act (TCPA) deters organizations from implementing text message programs, thereby limiting their ability to effectively reach their entire patient population.

 Established in 1991, the TCPA was designed to protect consumers—and patients—from telemarketing calls by prohibiting automated voice messages using auto-dialers without prior consent.
 Today, this covers SMS text messaging as well, given the proliferation of mobile phone use among consumers.